 With business profiles already adopted by most influencers and brands, Instagram has revealed a new alternative; the creator profile.
-Offering up similar exclusive benefits and analytics, creator profiles will allow user access to Instagram’s new ‘Creator Studio’, where influencers can view a range of stats including engagement, audience demographic and even data on when their followers are online.
+Offering up similar exclusive benefits and analytics, creator profiles will allow users access to Instagram’s new ‘Creator Studio’, where influencers can view a range of stats including engagement, audience demographic and even data on when their followers are online.
 With Instagram’s current desktop offering notoriously… rubbish, this move should be a welcome one to most content creators.

-It’s not all plain sailing, though – creator profiles will not be compatible with Instagram API (Application Programme Interface – essentially a way for external apps to link to Instagram), meaning users with a creator profile will no longer be able to to use scheduling programmes or third-party analytic tools.
+It’s not all plain sailing, though – creator profiles will not be compatible with Instagram API (Application Programme Interface – essentially a way for external apps to link to Instagram), meaning users with a creator profile will no longer be able to use scheduling programmes or third-party analytic tools.
 It’s also rumoured that the profiles will only be available to those who reach a certain follower number, similar to the allusive swipe-up Stories feature for those in the 10,000 follower club.

 Put a Filter on it